 Procedure: Students write in a journal on a regular basis about particular concepts learned in class.
 The writing can be open-ended (write about a certain aspect of a course for a certain length of time) or guided (students respond to content-specific questions developed by you).

-Purpose: To encourage creativity; to personalize ideas
+Purpose: To clarify concepts; to retain concepts; to explore concepts; to personalize ideas

 Purpose: To retain concepts; to personalize ideas; to explain concepts.

 Procedure: Students complete a two-dimensional diagram for which the instructor has provided labels.
 Having information laid out visually can help students to prepare for a test or see how different concepts fit together.